Tobbe85/winlator/README.md

 Also i added:
 - Option to enable/disable Passthrough in Winlator Settings (Disabled Passthrough will give you a performance boost)
-- bigger screen in XR
+- Bigger Screen in XR

 # Recommended:
 - After installing WinlatorXR, it is recommended to download Turnip-25.0.0 in Contents Menu and use it for your Container